Regenerative Organic Certification: The Producers Market Vision

 Feeling the integrity of ROC is incredibly important.
 If the groups who subscribe to its practices are to gain the premiums and economic benefits they deserve for their efforts to uplift humanity and our value chains–this integrity is critical.

 We intend to validate Regenerative Organic Certification, gain trust, and sustain premiums through our StoryBird technology.
 We also plan to make our technology and platform available at the lowest possible cost to all producers and brands that employ a Regenerative Organic Certification.

-Our goal is to implement our first Regenerative Organic Certification on StoryBird in 2020, and to scale this up across 25+ value chains in 2021 as we become a leading digital storyteller for the global regenerative agriculture movement.
+Our goal is to implement our first Regenerative Organic Certification on StoryBird in 2020.
+We will then scale this across 25+ value chains in 2021 as we become a leading digital storyteller for the global regenerative agriculture movement.

 If you feel excited about where we’re heading with StoryBird and Regenerative Organic Certification, sign up for our newsletter to learn more about our progress as our work develops.